HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn it’s better to say “ to help prevent colds” in the last sentence.
+I am happy to lean the past tense is better in the second sentence like they “ had.”

 ★★★★★